No ratings yet

 By submitting this form, you consent to receive emails from Platein28.

-- Doubles as appetizer!
+• Doubles as appetizer!
 My favorite part is that you can eat the damn thing!
-It also provides something healthy to counterbalance all the heavy Thanksgiving food.
+It also provides a veggie-packed option to counterbalance all the heavy Thanksgiving food.

 If you’re looking for more Thanksgiving crafts, check out our cute DIY napkin rings shaped like woodland creatures, our felt turkey squash, or our gratitude words craft.